andrewpareles/scope-tailwind/README.md

 -g "@@"                 # if a class starts with this, it won't be prefixed.
 For example, "@@myclass" will be converted to "myclass" instead of "prefix-myclass"
 ```

-Styles are "scoped" to an element by default so that global Tailwind styles don't leak.
+Styles are "scoped" to an element by default so that global Tailwind styles don't leak out.
 This means you need an element with the class "scope" in order for the styles to apply.
 Or, you can just disable scoping by adding the flag `-s ""`.